ramyatata/Portazon/README.md

       productID,
       amount,
       email,
-      deleteItem (* this should be a boolean)
+      deleteItem (i.e. this needs to be a boolean)
     }

-  3 - Check if UN/PW match
+  4 - Check if UN/PW match
     {
       firstname,
       lastname,